UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="Travel">**Travel Randomizer Endpoint**</a>
   - **Endpoint**: `GET /travel`
   - **Description**: Be given a randomly chosen travel destination!
 This app will output a popular travel destination in "city, country" JSON format.
+The app now allows users to specify a maximum flight duration, returning a travel destination that fits within the provided time limit.
   - **Test File**: test_travel.py

 - <a name="Combo">**Two Mana Combo Endpoint**</a>